Alcampopiano/OpenQuestion/paper/paper.md

 ---
-title: 'OpenQuestion: A survey building platform written in Python'
+title: 'OpenQuestion: A survey building and reporting platform written in Python'
 tags:
   - python
   - survey